MINISIPSERVER

 The key informations are described as below table.
 Of course, you can update it according to your own configuration.

-External line type Connect to peer SIP/VOIP server
+External line type Registers to peer SIP/VOIP server

 External line 17770001234